Joeaculberson/GenerateSegaSaturnExes/README.md

 extensions=cue

+Run Ice like you normally would with other emulators.

 Assuming your bin/cue files are named correctly (check with http://consolegrid.com/), then you should see your games in Steam after running Ice.

 Edit the Python script to point to your DAEMON Tools lite exe and the SSF.exe.